Seamonsters-2605/Ardroid/README.md

 ## To do:
 This is a work in progress.
-- Control stepper motors
 - Steer drive
-- Run scripts
+- Create/edit/run scripts
+- Accelerometer control
+- Allow stacked motor shields